frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 So we still have a cascade of requests that can't be avoided.

 I suppose, that business people were very unhappy about that, especially in e-commerce world.
-And they had a good argument here - what happened, so that we ended up with a worse user experience than we had in the past?
+And they had a good argument here — what happened, so that we ended up with a worse user experience than we had before?
 Like I've already stated, everyone can spot the difference in terms of site's loading speed.

 There are also some other issues and limitations with SPAs, like SEO, but I won't go into details here.